 - Risk Assumption

 For each risk the type of mitigation strategy must be determined and the details of the mitigation described in the Risk Mitigation Plan.
-The intent of risk mitigation plan is to ensure successful risk mitigation occurs.
+The intent of the risk mitigation plan is to ensure successful risk mitigation occurs.

 Risk mitigation planning is the activity that identifies, evaluates, and selects options to set risk at acceptable levels given program constraints and objectives.
 Risk mitigation planning is intended to enable program success.
 It includes the specifics of what should be done, when it should be accomplished, who is responsible, and the funding required to implement the risk mitigation plan.
 The most appropriate program approach is selected from the mitigation options listed above and documented in a risk mitigation plan.